lowleveldesign/debug-recipes/guides.md

 title: Guides
 ---

 Please first check the [Windows degugging configuration guide](configuring-windows-for-effective-troubleshooting) as it presents fundamental settings and tools for effective problems troubleshooting on Windows.
+Similarly, I published the [Linux debugging configuration guide](configuring-linux-for-effective-troubleshooting) (work in progress).

 ### :triangular_ruler: Troubleshooting scenarios